gauraklein/seven-guis/README.md

 - Break up the `events ns` a bit.
 Currently it's a wall of events, I think gui specific files would make the most sense.
 - Add better error handling for inputs.
 I halfway implemented an error state for the temperature converter but it would be nice to add some clear messaging and symbols to the different guis when we reach error states.
 - Add some unit tests
-- Spend a bit more time styling the app

 ### Running the App